Show Up. Surrender. Believe.

 Last month I wrote a blog post on ways to combat loneliness as a remote worker.
 Ironically (or likely, synchronistically) most of us are remote workers right now, if we're lucky.
 Many of the ideas I outlined are the very practices I'm needing to ground into now more than ever to cultivate necessary self-regulation and self-management for this time of social isolation.
 My hope for you is that amidst the myriad of challenges you face right now, you allow space for belief in gifts to unfold.

 Life threw a new advanced curriculum at us really fast and many of us still need to master the basics.
 No matter where you are on the spectrum of ethical practice, we must each figure out how to best navigate these new multi-dimensional learning objectives.
-Now, more than ever.
-It took me a week to figure out that the only way to move forward is with transparency with ourselves and with each other...not about all of the outer noise, but the inner work.
+It took me a week to figure out that the only way to move forward is with transparency with ourselves and with each other...it's okay not to contribute to social and virtual dialogue when you're busy doing the inner work.

 Figure out what you need to get through this mess, but know that what you need most of all is community.
 We must stay connected.
 Find your rhythm and tend to it, but make sure it includes regular checkins with other humans.